jp-public/fastAPI_task/README.md

+# delivery fee-api

+Requirements to run locally on port 8000: Docker.

-# To start api: docker-compose up --build
+To start api: ``docker-compose up --build```